ghost-1608/CTF-Write-Ups/XML Parser/XML_Parser.md

 Et voilà
 ![image](https://github.com/ghost-1608/CTF-Write-Ups/assets/64543976/d5140bbf-57de-4d60-a24e-0930192cc8ea)

 **(DISCLAIMER):** One thing to note is that according to the information released by the organisers, some CTF challenges use dynamic flags.
-Hence, the flag I solved the challenge with, and the flag at the time of writing this write-up are different.
+Hence, the flag I solved the challenge with and the flag at the time of writing this write-up are different.
 The method however remains the same.

 **FLAG:** `bi0s{icsTXDzJJDiv6FeaNshGkw==}`